 Deciding to get a divorce can be a very difficult (yet necessary) decision to make.
-For many, trying to navigate the divorce process and figure out next steps can be extremely stressful and overwhelming.
-Hopefully this will break it all down for you:
+For many, trying to navigate the divorce process and figure out the next steps can be extremely stressful and overwhelming.
+Hopefully, this will break it all down for you:

 We recommend obtaining a legal consultation with an attorney prior to filing a divorce petition, in order for you to learn about your legal rights and determine your options and the best course of action.

 by Logan Matura